animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-You instantly get a Spring Boot application with a {data-store-name}
-`ClientCache` instance, Spring Data Repositories, Spring’s Cache Abstraction with {data-store-name} as the caching provider (where Regions and Indexes are not only created on the client but pushed to the servers in the cluster).
+You instantly get a Spring Boot application with a GemFire `ClientCache` instance, Spring Data Repositories, Spring’s Cache Abstraction with GemFire as the caching provider (where Regions and Indexes are not only created on the client but pushed to the servers in the cluster).